Battle of Sarmin

-The Battle of Sarmin, also known as the Battle of Tell Danith, took place on September 14, 1115 with Roger of Salerno's Crusader army surprising and routing the Seljuk Turkish army of Bursuq ibn Bursuq of Hamadan.
+The Battle of Sarmin, also known as the Battle of Tell Danith, took place on 14 September 1115 with Roger of Salerno's Crusader army surprising and routing the Seljuk Turkish army of Bursuq ibn Bursuq of Hamadan.
 It is also known as the First Battle of Tell Danith, distinguishing it from the Battle of Hab of 1119, the Second Battle of Tell Danith.

 Background

 In November 1114, a severe earthquake struck the Principality of Antioch, damaging many of its castles.
 The following spring, while supervising the repair of his strongholds, Prince Roger heard rumors of a Turkish invasion.
-Since 1111, the Seljuk sultan Muhammad I Tapar had directed a series of attacks on Antioch and the County of Edessa, which were both established in 1098 by Frankish crusading lords and their followers.
-In 1115, the Sultan sent Bursuq against Antioch.
-Jealous that their authority would be diminished if the Sultan's forces proved victorious, several Syrian Muslim princes allied themselves with the Latins.
+Since 1111, the Seljuk Sultan Muhammad I Tapar had directed a series of attacks on the Principality of Antioch and the County of Edessa, which were both established in 1098 in the First Crusade.
+In 1115, the sultan sent Bursuq against Antioch.
+Jealous that their authority would be diminished if the sultan's forces proved victorious, several Syrian Muslim princes allied themselves with the Crusaders.

 Roger sent spies to observe his enemy's movements, gathered provisions for his army and put his principality into a state of defense.
 His 2,000-man army, which included both knights and infantry, assembled 20 km northeast of Antioch at Jisr al-Hadid, a bridge over the Orontes River.
 He then advanced to Atharib, about c.
 60 km east of Antioch and c.
 35 km west of Aleppo.
 Here Roger came to an agreement with his Muslim allies, Toghtekin of Damascus, Ilghazi of Mardin, and Lu'lu' al-Yaya of Aleppo.
-Subsequently, both Christians and Muslims were embarrassed by this pact.
+Both Christians and Muslims were embarrassed by this pact.